 Salmon Vs. Salmon Meal

 To many dog owners, meat meal or fish meal is an offputting ingredient.
 However, it should not be.
-Fish Meal merely is fish that has undergone a process to remove the majority of its moisture.
-Most fish ingredients contain up to 80% moisture so once this is removed, a very nutrient dense ingredient is left behind.
+Fish Meal is merely fish that has undergone a process to remove the majority of its moisture.
+Most fish ingredients contain up to 80% moisture, so once this is removed, a very nutrient-dense ingredient is left behind.

 Fish Meal will contain significantly more protein and fat on a gram for gram basis.
 Therefore if a Fish Meal is the first listed ingredient on a dog food recipe, you can be sure there is a significant portion of the fish present.

-While Salmon Meal is not uncommon, there are two types of fish meal that are more common.
+While Salmon Meal is not uncommon, there are two types of fish meals that are more common.
 These are Menhaden Fish meal and Ocean Fish Meal.
 These ingredients are lower cost than Salmon Meal but are still very nutritious.
 Find out more about both of these in our articles Menhaden Fish Meal in Dog Food and Ocean Fish Meal In Dog Food.

 Salmon Vs. Other Fish

-Most fish ingredients provide very similar nutrition which makes them hard to compare.
+Most fish ingredients provide very similar nutrition, which makes them hard to compare.